AninditaBasu/writing-technically/docs/index-tutorials.rst

 Tutorials
 ==========

-Notes to Ourselves

 .. raw:: html

    <hr/>

-A collection of HowTos that this elf is writing for self and other elves.

 .. toctree::
-    :caption: Tutorials
+    :caption: A collection of HowTos that this elf is writing for self and other elves.
-    :maxdepth: 2
+    :maxdepth: 1

     tutorial-setting-up-a-sphinx-site.md